-While some of the actions within this plan are well underway, over the coming months, the City of Spokane will engage with community members, businesses, institutions, and other stakeholders through the Sustainability Action Subcommittee (SAS) to prepare for any prerequisite or additional actions needed to begin plan implementation.
+While some of the actions within this plan are well underway, over the coming months, the City of Spokane will engage with community members, businesses, institutions, and other stakeholders through the Sustainability Action Subcommittee (SAS) to make any preparations or take additional actions needed to begin plan implementation.

-These prerequisite actions include:
+These actions include:

 - Creating detailed implementation plans for each sector outlined in the Sustainability Action Plan.
-These will be known as Sector Implementation Plans - Identifying and establishing regional partnerships around the goals and strategies - Creating citizen advisory groups for programs that require considerable community engagement - Making necessary changes to local policies or existing programs, including staffing and budget - Using an equity framework, developed in partnership with City staff and Community Based Organizations, to identify priority actions
+These will be known as Sector Implementation Plans - Establishing a multi-criteria qualitative assessment process for determining implementation priorities - Identifying and establishing regional partnerships around the goals and strategies - Creating citizen advisory groups for programs that require considerable community engagement - Making necessary changes to local policies or existing programs, including staffing and budget

 Establishing a monitoring process enables the City to track the impacts of the actions included in the plan and compare estimated impacts to what is achieved in terms of energy savings, renewable energy production, GHG emissions reduction, conservation, and community resiliency.
-Assessing the implementation status of the actions will allow determination of whether the action is performing well and to identify corrective measures.
+Assessing the implementation status of the actions will allow us to determine whether the action is performing well and to identify corrective measures.
 This process is also an opportunity to understand barriers to implementation and identify best practices or new opportunities in moving forward.